wendyverdonk93/docs/content/integrations/plugins/x-cart/manual.md

 ### 2. Installation
 1. Unzip the content of the .ZIP file in the root of your webshop
-2. Login in your backend and navigate to _System tools → Cache management → Re-deploy the store_ and press _Start_.
+2. Log in to your backend and navigate to _System tools → Cache management → Re-deploy the store_ and press _Start_.

 ### 3. Configuration
-1. Login into your backend and navigate to _My Addons_ and search for _MultiSafepay_
+1. Log in to your backend and navigate to _My Addons_ and search for _MultiSafepay_
 2. Locate and enable _MultiSafepay Connect_.
 This is required to enter your [API key](/faq/general/glossary/#api-key) later on
 3. Select any other payment methods you would like to offer and click on _Save changes_ once you've finished
 4. Navigate to _Store setup_ and select _Payment methods_